Instant Pot Duo vs. Beyond: Best Electric Pressure Cookers & Multi-Cookers 2026

 Pros:

-- Dishwasher-safe parts and robust stainless-steel inner pot
+- Dishwasher-safe parts and a solid stainless-steel inner pot

 Cons:

-- Lacks some advanced features found on newer models (e.g., built-in probe)
+- No sous vide, probe, or advanced features found on newer models

 👉 View product details